Code-Institute-Submissions/johnston9-ms2-apis/README.md

 #### Bitmatch game

 The site also has a game using cryptocurrency images where people can win bitcoin.
-It has a easier version called Funmatch as well.
+It has an easier version called Funmatch as well.
 On winning their playertime number and winner number appear with a link that takes them to the contact page where they can add their numbers to the message box and send in their entry.